-Susan Page responds to debate critics: ‘The refusal to answer a question, I thought, could be telling.’
+Susan Page responds to debate critics: ‘The refusal to answer a question, I thought, could be telling’

 “It wasn’t a perfect debate,” she added.
 “There were things I wish had gone better.
 But, all in all, I felt a sense of, as you can imagine, relief. . .
 I guess I would leave it for others to judge whether it was a useful exercise for Americans, generally, who were watching."

 Oh, and from her seated distance, she couldn’t see the fly on Pence’s head that lit up social media Wednesday night.
 When asked about it, she laughed loudly.
-“When I walked off stage, everyone was talking about the fly," she said.
+“When I walked offstage, everyone was talking about the fly," she said.
 “And I had no idea what they were talking about."